 What do I do when my patient presents with a gender identity that I may never have heard of?
 Do all gender diverse / non-binary persons require hormones?
 Need surgery?
 What is available in 2023 and how does this all work if a binary transition is not desirable.
 As FP has become increasingly involved in the management of medical transition, this group further challenges our understanding and expertise.
-This session is going to give you a better understanding and approach to this patient population which is growing exponentially.
+This session is going to give Legend: Simultaneous interpretation  🖬 Live-stream and on-demand you a better understanding and approach to this patient population which is growing exponentially.
 Being "trans-friendly" is not enough.
 Expect to improve on your overall gender diverse medical competency.
 Dr Ted Jablonski (he,him) is a family physician in Calgary with longstanding expertise in sexual medicine and transgender and gender diverse (TGD) health.
 His sessions are always highest rated for their practical clinical pearls.
-Friday, November 10 Session ID: 193 Room: 517AB 11:30-12:30 (ET) Choose Your Briefs: Audience-selected clinical topics from PEER's game board Michael Kolber, MD, CCFP, MSc; Adrienne Lindblad, BSP, ACPR, PharmD; Samantha Moe, PharmD, ACPR Learning objectives:
+Friday, November 10Session ID: 193Room: 517AB 11:30-12:30 (ET) Choose Your Briefs: Audience-selected clinical topics from PEER's game board Michael Kolber, MD, CCFP, MSc; Adrienne Lindblad, BSP, ACPR, PharmD; Samantha Moe, PharmD, ACPR Learning objectives: